CQCL/phir/phir_spec_qasm.md

 ```

 **Important NOTE:** While PECOS is designed to handle comparison operations within expressions, extended OpenQASM is
 not.
-Consequently, when translating from extedened OpenQASM 2.0 to PHIR, restrict expressions to only arithmetic and
+Consequently, when translating from extended OpenQASM 2.0 to PHIR, restrict expressions to only arithmetic and
 bitwise operations.
 For instance, `a = b ^ c;` is valid, whereas `a = b < c` is not.
 In OpenQASM 2.0's `if()`
 statements, a direct comparison between a classical variable or bit and an integer is the only permitted configuration.
 In PECOS implements true comparisons to evaluate to 1 and false ones to evaluate to 0.